Assassination of Marielle Franco: Judicial rebuke of Rede Globo

-In November 2018, the homicide division of the Civil Police and the Public Prosecutor's Office of Rio de Janeiro filed a lawsuit demanding that Rede Globo be prohibited from broadcasting any information from the police investigation into the murders of Franco and his driver.
+In November 2018, the homicide division of the Civil Police and the Public Prosecutor's Office of Rio de Janeiro filed a lawsuit demanding that Rede Globo be prohibited from broadcasting any information from the police investigation into the murders of Franco and her driver.
 Magistrate Gustavo Gomes Kalil, head of the Fourth Criminal Court of Rio de Janeiro, accepted the request, ruling that Rede Globo leaked the contents of the case file in a "prejudicial" manner, exposing data from the investigations and witnesses.
 However, the data so far disclosed by Rede Globo was reported without exposing personal information, with some being presented anonymously.
 Globo considered that the judicial decision was excessive and that it seriously hurt the freedom of the press.

 The Brazilian Association of Investigative Journalism (Abraji) released a note:

 Lack of journalistic questioning

 Writing for the Analysis & Opinion column at Jornal Já, journalist, former executive editor of Exame magazine, editor and director of Gazeta Mercantil, and editor-in-chief of Jornal da Globo, José Antônio Severo, criticized the fact that the case was not questioned by the press until March 2020:

 In addition, the Association of Petrobras Engineers (AEPET) denounced the omission of the Marielle Franco Institute in relation to the investigations targeting the Army's federal servicemen.